 All guests interested in Kayaking need to participate in Kayaking information meetings and safety briefing on day one.
 After the briefing they need to be approved by the Kayak Master.
 If they are not approved by the Kayak Master they are not allowed to participate.
 All kayaks are double kayaks (no single), and there are 6 of them on board.
 12 guests per outing.
 They try to get 2-3 kayaking outings on one Expedition (subject to weather conditions).
 Exercise your body while engaging your mind and heart in an unforgettable outing, safely guided by kayak masters throughout the journey.
 The Antarctic region, weather, sea and ice conditions will dictate when and where kayaking may be possible in order to ensure your safety and improve your experience.
 Kayaking is weather dependent.

-Roundtrip flights between Oslo/Longyearbyen (2021 trips only); shipboard accommodations; gear on loan (boots); digital photo journal of your trip; all meals onboard ship; coffee and tea onboard the ship.
+Roundtrip flights between Oslo/Longyearbyen (2021 trips); shipboard accommodations; gear on loan (boots); digital photo journal of your trip; all meals onboard ship; coffee and tea onboard the ship.
 Subject to change without notice.

 Airfare; accommodations other than the ship; transfers; passport and visa expenses; optional excursions; kayaking; alcohol, soft drinks and other beverages besides coffee and tea; Wi-Fi; communication charges; all items of a personal nature such as spa and laundry; required travel insurance; gratuities (gratuities will be automatically added to your onboard account; gratuities are adjustable); excess baggage charges; airport departure tax; fuel surcharge may apply.

 Photos © Albatros Expeditions